Jeeaaasus/youtube-dl/README.md

     # Another one
     https://www.youtube.com/channel/UC0vaVaSyV14uvJ4hEZDOl0Q
     ```
-    It is also possible to specify args to only use per URL, these will override any conflicting args from `/config/args.conf`.
+    It is also possible to specify args to only use per URL.
+    These will override any conflicting args from `/config/args.conf`.
     ```
     # Examples
     # Output to 'named' folder instead of channel name